 Why the Reiteration?

-Kimberly-Clark is also well-positioned overseas and derives almost half of its revenues from outside the U.S. The company has been investing in key emerging markets through K-C International (‘KCI’), which includes businesses in Asia, Latin America, the Middle East, Eastern Europe and Africa, with a particular emphasis on China, Brazil, India and Russia.
+Kimberly-Clark is well positioned overseas and has been regularly expanding in the key emerging markets through K-C International, which includes businesses in Asia, Latin America, the Middle East, Eastern Europe and Africa, with particular emphasis on China, Brazil, India and Russia.
 K-C International accounted for 37% of the company’s 2012 revenues, 36% of 2011 revenues and 33% of 2010 revenues, showing a consistent rise.

-Moreover, we are optimistic about the company’s restructuring program as it improves underlying profitability and return on invested capital of its consumer tissue and K-C Professional segments, which have been facing declining profits for many years.
-Further, management’s initiatives to control costs through its FORCE program bode well for future operating performance.
+We are also optimistic about the company’s restructuring program as it is likely to improve underlying profitability and return on invested capital at its consumer tissue and K-C Professional segments, profits from which have been declining for many years.
+Further, initiatives to control costs through its FORCE program bode well for future operating performance.
 In addition, the company’s divestiture of low-margin Huggies diapers businesses in all the European markets, except Italy, will also help it utilize its resources in more promising markets.

 However, lower consumer spending pattern due to an adverse macroeconomic environment, unfavorable currency and higher input costs remain headwinds for the company.
 The company’s decelerated sales growth in the healthcare segment over the past four quarters is also raising concerns.
 Kimberly-Clark has, thus, decided to spin-off its healthcare business to optimize its performance and offer flexibility to pursue its own value-creation opportunities.
 Kimberly-Clark thus holds a Zacks Rank #4 (Sell).